 Today, Burns Night festivities range from extremely casual to highly formal.
 At the casual end, some barely acknowledge the occasion, while others make haggis and neeps and tatties at home.

 On the more formal side of things, you have people who come together for large, merry gatherings with bagpipes, a multi-course meal, and all the traditional readings.

 While I probably shouldn't HAVE to say this, please don't assume that all Scottish people are spending their Rabbie Burns Night wearing kilts and playing bagpipes and reading poetry while they eat haggis.
 Some do.
 Many don't.
 It's real life, not a shortbread tin.

 What Happens at a Burns Supper?

-While there's always a bit of variation depending on the location and level of formality, a proper Burns Night supper includes a number of steps:
+Though no two suppers are exactly the same, a proper Burns Night supper typically includes a number of steps:

 - Piping in the guests – Someone plays the bagpipes while guests enter and mingle.